flexpa/os/docs/process/development.md

 * **chore**: Maintenance or routine tasks that need to be performed, like code refactoring or updating dependencies.
 This doesn't change the application's functionality but keeps the codebase healthy and up-to-date.
 * **fix**: A fix to a known defect in the code.
 This addresses problems that are causing incorrect behavior or other unexpected results.

-Pull Request descriptions follow a standard template, similar to Issues:
+Pull Request descriptions follow a standard template:
 ```
 ## Why
 * Reference to the related Issue using #issue syntax with automation keywords such as Closes

-## What
+## How
-* A brief description of the code changed, typically taken exactly from the commit description
+* Implementation details.
+Often a brief description of the code changed, typically taken exactly from the commit description
 * Testing notes
 * Screenshots
+* Tradeoffs
 ```

 ### Peer Reviews